QuantConnect/Lean/Documentation/ADR/0002-one-cancels-the-other-order-group.md

 Plugin work:

 - Place: reuse the `_groupOrderCacheManager` gate (`QuantConnect.InteractiveBrokersBrokerage/InteractiveBrokersBrokerage.cs:1520`).
-When the whole group is buffered: give every leg its **own** IB order id (per-leg event routing needs distinct ids), set `OcaGroup = "lean-oco-{groupOrderManagerId}"` and `OcaType = 1` on each leg, then send the legs with `Transmit = false` on all but the last one.
+When the whole group is buffered: give every leg its **own** IB order id (per-leg event routing needs distinct ids), set `OcaGroup = "lean-oco-{groupOrderManagerId}"` and `OcaType = 2` on each leg, then send the legs with `Transmit = false` on all but the last one.
 The official OCA sample uses exactly this technique ("to prevent accidental executions... transmitting the last order in the OCA will also cause the transmission of its predecessors") — the group goes live as one unit, but there is no `ParentId` (that is a bracket/OTO tool, not an OCO tool).
-- v1 uses `OcaType = 1`: "cancel all remaining orders with block", where "block" means overfill protection — IB routes only one order of the group to an exchange at a time, so two legs can never execute together.
-Types 2/3 instead *reduce* the remaining legs' quantity on fills (with/without block).
-One careful detail from the field docs: `OcaType` handling applies "when one order **or part of an order** executes" — so at IB even a partial execution can trigger the cancel of the siblings.
-The Lean backtest simulates the simpler full-fill rule; verify the exact partial behavior on paper TWS (open question).
+- v1 uses `OcaType = 2`: "reduce remaining orders with block".
+This is the same rule the engine simulates (see "Partial fills" above): when a leg executes, IB takes that quantity off the other legs instead of canceling them outright, so the group can never execute more than its own size and the rest of the position keeps its protection.
+"Block" means overfill protection — IB routes only one order of the group to an exchange at a time, so two legs can never execute together. `OcaType = 1` cancels the remaining legs instead, and `3` reduces without the block; neither matches the engine rule.
+One detail from the field docs: `OcaType` handling applies "when one order **or part of an order** executes", which is exactly why the reduce type is the right one.
+Verify the exact partial behavior on paper TWS.
 - Events: the losing legs come back as `Cancelled`/`ApiCancelled` and map to Lean `Canceled`.
 Per-leg fills must **bypass** the combo fill buffering (`EmitOrderFill` holds fills of any order with a `GroupOrderManager` until all legs fill).
 The bypass condition is written once and generically — `ComboType != Combo` — because in *every* non-combo group some legs never fill (OCO losers now; OTO/bracket losers later), so the buffer would always run into its 30-second timeout.
 - Cancel: cancel one leg's id; TWS cancels the rest of the group.
 - Restart: `GetOpenOrders` must group open orders that share an `OcaGroup` string back into one Lean group with a rebuilt `GroupOrderManager` (`ComboType = OneCancelsTheOther`).